Sheic languages

 The Sheic or She–Jiongnai languages are a branch of the Miao (Hmongic) language family.

 She (Ho-Ne) has long been recognized as a divergent language.
 It has been difficult to classify because of its numerous Chinese loanwords.
-Recently, it has been concluded that a few other Miao languages may be closer to She than to the rest of the family.
+Recently, it has been concluded that a few other Miao languages may be closer to Sh [sic] to the rest of the family.

 Languages

 Taguchi (2012), in a computational phylogenetic study, found Ho Ne (She), Kiong Nai and Pana (Pa Na) to form a branch of the Miao (Hmongic) family, with She closest to Pa Na.
 Hsiu (2015, 2018), also in a computational phylogenetic study, found She to be closest to Kiong Nai, and added Younuo as a fourth language.